 While we tend to think about great city breaks being on the continent, we should not forget what the UK has to offer.
 Within this small country, there are lots of great cities crammed in, and this offers some great city breaks.
-A few of Britain’s major cities have not always had the best reputations but in recent years many have had major regeneration works and have undergone extensive modernization, while at the same time keeping there character and heritage.
+A few of Britain's major cities have not always had the best reputations but in recent years many have had major regeneration works and have undergone extensive modernization, while at the same time keeping their character and heritage.
 In this post, I have written about some of my favorites UK city breaks.

 A city by the sea, known by some as London by the sea.
 One reason I love Brighton so much is it offers you a city break and a seaside break in one.
-A city that’s famous for its diversity, vibrant beachfront, independent eateries, its nightlife and music scene that’s is known the world over, and cafe culture to rival anywhere in the UK, as well as some unique quirky little shops.
+A city that's famous for its diversity, vibrant beachfront, independent eateries, its nightlife, and music scene that's is known the world over, and cafe culture to rival anywhere in the UK, as well as some unique quirky little shops.
 Brighton is within easy reach from the city of London on the train, with the journey taking just over 1 hour, and makes this the perfect getaway for your Mini Break.

 Here is my list of some of the best things to do in Brighton.

 Let's start with the first thing that comes to mind when visiting the seaside, the beach.
 A pebble beach rather than a sandy one but lay a towel down and it's pretty comfortable to sit here for a while.
 There are plenty of beach bars and cafes/restaurants along the beachfront so you won't need to travel far to grab yourself a refreshing cocktail or beer.
 My personal favorite is OhSo social, which by day is a lovely beachfront restaurant with great food, including a children's menu, and by night it turns into a place to have a few drinks and enjoy the latest tunes.